ZECHEESELORD/buh/docs/fulcrum-item-engine-spec.md

    - `item:helmet`

 5. Before applying new values, clear any existing modifiers for that `StatSourceId` to avoid accumulation.

+Armor and attack must be kept current through this bridge.
+Nothing else updates armor now that per-hit syncing is gone, so equipping adds the slot’s contribution and unequipping removes it using the same id.
+Apply the same pattern for attack damage and any future item stats.

 The stat engine remains the single source of truth for: